axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/introduction/index.rst

 New & Noteworthy 10
 -------------------

-The focus with Release 10 was to finalize the new portal approach of enabling the portal users to configure the portal to their custom needs and make the portal more adaptable to the various use cases of the Axon Ivy Platform.
+The focus with Release 10 was to finalize the new portal approach of enabling the portal users to configure the portal to their custom needs and make the portal more adaptable to the various use cases of the |ivy| Platform.

 As part of this journey, the portal dashboards were completely redesigned giving more power to the end user in making the portal his own workbench, interacting with processes and tasks, reporting on process progress and managing workloads.
 With the update of the overall theme, the portal now also supports dark mode giving the portal a more modern overall look & feel.